 This interactive tool shows how stress affects your body's physical health.

 - HelpGuide: Stress at Work: How to Reduce and Manage Job and Workplace Stress

 Informational webpage that describes coping with work stress in today's uncertain climate, warning signs of excessive stress at work, ways to reduce job stress, and what managers or employers can do to reduce stress at work.

 - HelpGuide: Stress Management: How to Reduce, Prevent and Cope with Stress

 This informational webpage describes ways that individuals can reduce, prevents, and cope with stress.
 Topics include: Identify the sources of stress in your life and look at how you currently cope with stress.
 Additionally, the site provides various stress management strategies.

-- Sloan Work and Family Research Network
+- Work and Family Researchers Network (formerly the Sloan Network)